andylushman/burger/README.md

 The demo of the burger eating application can be found here.

 **Installation**
-To run the application locally, first clone this repository with the following command.
+To run the application locally, first clone this repository with the following command:

 git clone https://github.com/andylushman/burger.git

-Next, install the application dependencies.
+Next, install the application dependencies:
 cd eat-da-burger
 npm install

-Finally, run the node server locally.
+Finally, run the node server locally:
 node server
 Now, open the local application on port 3000 at the URL: http://localhost:3000/.